-Established long before most other agencies, Folio has four decades of industry experience.
+Established long before most other agencies, Folio has more than 45 years of industry experience.
 The company was founded in a small basement shop when Nicholas Dawe, who still runs Folio today, had a vision of helping prospective illustrators establish their work.

 The inspiration for Folio was Dawe’s close friend, illustrator George Underwood, who produced early album covers for Davie Bowie, T-Rex, Mott the Hoople and more.
 The connection with the music industry continued when Folio artist Joe Petagno designed Motorhead’s ‘Snaggletooth’ logo in 1977.
 Other bands with album art by Folio artists include the Rolling Stones, Led Zeppelin and Pink Floyd.